mirek/node-dbmigrations/Readme.md

 ## Notes

 * currently only postgres is supported
-* currently only sequelize engine is supported in js migration files
 * currently there's no support for down-migrating

 If you're interested in any of those (or you think something else is missing) please create an issue or pull request.